palfvin/mesquite-scraper/README.md

 ## Features

 - Navigates to the Mesquite Country Club page
-- Clicks on "Past Sales" section
+- Clicks on "Past Sales" section (anchor link to #properties-sold)
-- Extracts property listings and their courtesy information
+- Extracts property listings from the sold properties section
+- Visits each individual property page to extract "Courtesy of:" information
-- Saves results to JSON file
+- Saves results to JSON file with address, URL, and courtesy details
 - Comprehensive error handling and logging
+- Visible browser mode for watching the scraper work

 ## Installation